Dakota Access Pipeline a step closer to completion, lawmakers say

 The tribe vowed to "vigorously pursue legal action" if the Trump administration cuts off the environmental review and grants the easement.

-"To abandon the [environmental impact statement] would amount to a wholly unexplained and arbitrary change based on the President's personal views and, potentially, personal investments," the tribe said in a statement Tuesday.
+"To abandon the (environmental impact statement) would amount to a wholly unexplained and arbitrary change based on the President's personal views and, potentially, personal investments," the tribe said in a statement Tuesday.

-The Indigenous Environmental Network, a leading tribal organization dedicated to blocking further construction of the project, said on Tuesday: "Make no mistake: we are prepared to mobilize and resist this brazen power grab."
+The Indigenous Environmental Network, a leading tribal organization dedicated to blocking further construction of the project, said Tuesday: "Make no mistake: we are prepared to mobilize and resist this brazen power grab."